IndraGonz/nfds-tutorial/README.md

 ## Pangenome analysis

 We can now move on the the pangenome analysis exercise.
-For this exercise, we will be using 3 samples in the [Navajo population](https://www-ncbi-nlm-nih-gov.ezp-prod1.hul.harvard.edu/bioproject/PRJEB8327) as an example for the first couple of steps in this exercise.
+By definition, pangenome analyses require more than one sample.
+Thus, for this part of the exercise we will be using 3 samples in the [Navajo population](https://www-ncbi-nlm-nih-gov.ezp-prod1.hul.harvard.edu/bioproject/PRJEB8327) as an example for the first couple of steps in this exercise.
 Running these analyses on a linux cluster is recommended, since some architectures are not compatible with the packages.

 First download the 3 fasta files we will use from this [google drive folder](https://drive.google.com/drive/folders/1969ZeuSHZK8Xfx1wmXalc4ttI_JEMC44?usp=sharing).